-- 1.1 This report comprises the first stage of the Sustainability Appraisal (SA) of the Local Plan-Site Allocations.
-The Local Plan-Site Allocations, which forms part of the Local Plan for Broxtowe Borough Council, will set out proposals for allocation of sufficient housing and employment land to cover the period to 2028, in accordance with requirements, vision and spatial strategy set out in the core strategy.
-Employment sites will be re-examined and those with long-standing allocations or permissions will be assessed for suitability and possible re-allocation for housing.
-Further information about the Local Plan-Site Allocations can be found in paragraph 1.33. - 1.2 The Planning and Compulsory Purchase Act 2004 introduced the requirement to carry out Sustainability Appraisals as an integral part of the preparation of new or revised Local Plan Documents (LPDs). - 1.3 The National Planning Policy Framework states that; "A sustainability appraisal which meets the requirements of the European Directive on strategic environmental assessment should be an integral part of the plan preparation process, and should consider all the likely significant effects on the environment, economic and social factors." - 1.4 European Directive 2001/42/EC (commonly referred to as Strategic Environmental Assessment or SEA), which was translated into legislation in the UK on the 21st July 2004, requires that local authorities undertake an 'environmental assessment' of any plans and programmes they prepare that are likely to have a significant effect upon the environment. - 1.5 European Directive 92/43/EEC the Conservation of Natural Habitats and of Wild Fauna and Flora (Habitats Directive) requires that an appropriate assessment (AA) is made of the impacts of land-use plans on a specified list of sites.
+- 1.1 This report comprises the second stage of the Sustainability Appraisal (SA) of the Part 2 Local Plan Site Allocations and Development Management Policies.
+The Part 2 Local Plan Site Allocations and Development Management Policies, which forms part of the Local Plan for Broxtowe Borough Council, will set out proposals for allocation of sufficient housing and employment land to cover the period to 2028, in accordance with requirements, vision and spatial strategy set out in the Core Strategy.
+It will also set out policies for the management of development proposals.
+Employment sites will be re-examined and those with long-standing allocations or permissions will be assessed for suitability and possible reallocation for housing. - 1.2 The Planning and Compulsory Purchase Act 2004 introduced the requirement to carry out Sustainability Appraisals as an integral part of the preparation of new or revised Development Plan Documents (DPDs). - 1.3 The National Planning Policy Framework states that; "A sustainability appraisal which meets the requirements of the European Directive on strategic environmental assessment should be an integral part of the plan preparation process, and should consider all the likely significant effects on the environment, economic and social factors." - 1.4 European Directive 2001/42/EC (commonly referred to as Strategic Environmental Assessment or SEA), which was translated into legislation in the UK on the 21st July 2004, requires that local authorities undertake an 'environmental assessment' of any plans and programmes they prepare that are likely to have a significant effect upon the environment. - 1.5 European Directive 92/43/EEC the Conservation of Natural Habitats and of Wild Fauna and Flora (Habitats Directive) requires that an appropriate assessment (AA) is made of the impacts of land-use plans on a specified list of sites.